chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 # Libraries used in the software

 /* comment start

-#  BeautifulSoup is used for web scraping
-from bs4 import BeautifulSoup
-# google trans is used for translation and Google Translate is used for language detection
-from googletrans import Translator
-# ctypes is used maniplulate the data types
-import ctypes
-import datetime  # date and time module is for timezones import json  # json library is used for reading and writing json files obtained by apis import math  # math library provides math fuctions . import os  # os library is used to open the system and open the specified file import pyautogui  # pyaoautogui is used for mouse and keyboard control import pyttsx3  # pyttx3 is used for text to speech import pywhatkit  # pywhatkit is used for playing the youtube videos
+from bs4 import BeautifulSoup   #   BeautifulSoup is used for web scraping from googletrans import Translator  # googletrans is used for translation and google translate is used for language detection from tkinter import * import clipboard  # clipboard is used to read the text from the clipboard import ctypes   #   ctypes is used maniplulate the data types import datetime  #  date and time module is for timezones import json  #  json library is used for reading and writing json files obtained by apis import math  #  math library provides math fuctions . import numpy as np import os  # os library is used to open the system and open the specified file import psutil  # pip install psutil # psutil is used to get the cpu usage and ram usage and disk usage and battery usage import pyautogui  # pyaoautogui is used for mouse and keyboard control import pyttsx3  # pyttx3 is used for text to speech import pywhatkit  # pywhatkit is used for playing the youtube videos